WordPress/openverse/documentation/projects/proposals/dark_mode/20240325-implementation_plan_dark_mode.md

       of the `tailwind.css` file. **At this point, the full dark mode appearance should be able to be tested manually by @fcoveram and
       @wordpress/openverse-frontend for any inconsistiencies or problems**.
+   5. Create a `color-mode.ts` test utility for playwright that works comparably to the `breakpoint.ts` utility, wrapping tests
 2. Parallel Work Stream "B": Toggling dark mode

-   1. Create a `SHOW_DARK_MODE_TOGGLE` feature flag which is disabled by default and available in every environment.
+   1. Create a `DARK_MODE_UI_TOGGLE` feature flag which is off by default and switchable in staging.
    2. Implement logic for calculating a current "color mode" with the following
       state: